algorithmica-org/algorithmica/content/english/hpc/complexity/languages.md

 Because of this logic, and also because of the [computation model](../) postulated in CS 101, many programmers have a misconception that computers can execute a certain number of "operations" per second, and that using different programming languages has some sort of [multiplier effect](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html) on that number:

-- "you can execute about $5 \cdot 10^8$ operations per second on this machine",
+- "you can execute about $5 \cdot 10^8$ operations per second on this machine,"
-- "C is 2 times faster than Java",
+- "C is 2 times faster than Java,"
-- "Python is 100x slower than C++".
+- "Python is 100x slower than C++."

 -->